Football at the National Games of Pakistan

 Football has been a sport at the National Games of Pakistan since 1982, while the women's tournament was introduced in 2012.
 It comprises various disciplines in which sportsmen from the provinces and departments of Pakistan compete against each other.
 The winners get awarded the Quaid-e-Azam Shield.

-Pakistan Army is currently the most successful team in the men's category with five gold medals, while Pakistan Army and Punjab are the most successful women's team with one gold medal each.
+Pakistan Army is currently the most successful team in the men's category with five gold medals, while Pakistan Army is the most successful women's team with two gold medals.